shounakshastri/shounakshastri.github.io/_pages/about.md

 - Teaching myself to paint with watercolours.
 (No progress to show here either, I am terrible at this)

-- ~~Trying to cope with my lockdown hair.~~ I love my hair and I love how chaotic it is.
+- ~~Trying to cope with my lockdown hair.~~ I love my hair.
 Please stop shedding.

 - Reading books.
-(I have completed 17/20 books pledged for the Goodreads 2020 Reading Challenge.
+(I have completed 21/20 books pledged for the Goodreads 2020 Reading Challenge.
 Thank you lockdown!)

 - Cat